-News from the Group
+News From the Group

 Helena Fehling and Annika Bea win the research picture challenge at a symposium hosted by BNITM on World NTD Day (Neglected Tropical Diseases) on January 30th at Erika-Haus/ University Medical Center Hamburg-Eppendorf, Germany